dnguyen800/jekyll-TeXt-theme/_media/home-theater.md

  ![](\assets\images\logo\sony-bravia.png){:.image--xl.align-left}

-I briefly tested the Sony Bravia XBR X900F, which has Android TV, Google Assistant, and Chromecast Built-in.
+I briefly tested the **``Sony Bravia XBR X900F``**, which has Android TV, Google Assistant, and Chromecast Built-in.
 You would think that with all these Google parts inside, it should be some kind of sentient mega TV, but it isn’t.
 Chromecast works as expected, but Google Assistant doesn’t work unless the TV is on.
 I can’t turn on the TV with my voice unless I have another Google Home speaker nearby.
 Android TV is still a slow, dull user interface, but it’s not bad enough to the point where a media streaming device is needed.

 ### Installation and Smart Home Integration

-Home Assistant sees the Bravia TV as two separate entities: a Chromecast and Android TV media player.
-Using the **``Bravia TV component``** is easy to connect.
+Home Assistant treats the Bravia TV as two separate entities: a Chromecast and Android TV media player.
+Using the **``Bravia TV component``** is easy to connect to Home Assistant.
 Powering on, changing inputs, and reporting power state works, though it takes a few seconds to update state.

 The TV has Chromecast Built-In, which is detected automatically in Home Assistant using the **``Discovery``** component.
 It works just like the [Chromecast](\media\home-theater#chromecast).